OCB: Documentation

 Efficient Instantiations of Tweakable Blockciphers and Refinements to Modes OCB and PMAC.

-Advances in Cryptology - Asiacrypt 2004.
-Lecture Notes in Computer Science, Springer, 2004.
+Lecture Notes in Computer Science, vol. 3329, Springer, pp. 16-31, 2004.

 Authenticated-Encryption with Associated-Data.

-ACM Conference on Computer and Communications Security 2002 (CCS'02), ACM Press, pp. 98-107, September 2002.
+ACM Conference on Computer and Communications Security 2002 (CCS ’02 ), ACM Press, pp. 98-107, September 2002.

 Treats the problem of handling a "header"—associated data—that should be authenticated but not encrypted.

-PDF / PS John Black and Phillip Rogaway. [ad]
+John Black and Phillip Rogaway.
+[BR02]

 A Block-Cipher Mode of Operation for Parallelizable Message Authentication.

-Advances in Cryptology - EUROCRYPT '02.
 Lecture Notes in Computer Science, vol. 2332, pp. 384-397, Springer, 2002.

 OCB: A Block-Cipher Mode of Operation for Efficient Authenticated Encryption.

-ACM Transactions on Information and System Security (TISSEC), vol. 6, no. 3, pp. 365-403, August 2003.
+Journal version: ACM Transactions on Information and System Security (TISSEC), vol. 6, no. 3, pp. 365-403, August 2003.

 Back to the OCB home page